andfadeev/lein-tutorial/README.md

 ## Conclusion

-I think Lein still has its own place in the Clojure ecosystem and I personally enjoy using it a lot.
+Leiningen still has a strong place in the Clojure ecosystem, and I personally enjoy using it a lot.
-For beginners, I definitely suggest start with Lein and then explore tool.deps and Clojure CLI later.
+For beginners, I definitely recommend starting with Leiningen, and then exploring `tool.deps` and the Clojure CLI later.

-Don't feel like you are using something deprecated, it's doing its job and doing it well - and definitely provides all the features for building your Clojure application.
+Don’t worry about using something “deprecated” — Leiningen does its job very well and provides all the features you need to build a Clojure application.

-At the end I'd like to share a sample `project.clj` file with lot's properties, I usually use it as a reference: https://codeberg.org/leiningen/leiningen/src/branch/stable/sample.project.clj
+For reference, here’s a sample `project.clj` file with many properties and settings: [project.clj](https://codeberg.org/leiningen/leiningen/src/branch/stable/sample.project.clj)

-There is also an official tutorial that worth reading: https://leiningen.org/tutorial.html
+There’s also an official tutorial that’s worth reading: [Leiningen Tutorial](https://leiningen.org/tutorial.html)